ananmkabaha/MaRVeL/README.md

 --lambda: the tradeoff parameter<br />
 --lambda_alpha: the decay rate of the tradeoff parameter<br />
 --lambda_min: the minimal value of the tradeoff parameter<br />
---parallelization: the flag to run milp problems in parallel mode 0/1<br />
+--parallelization: the flag to run milp problems in parallel mode<br />
 --output_file: the output file<br />
 --samples_num: the number of samples to analyze<br />
 --t_size: the minimal difference between two optimization steps<br />